jannis-baum/bachelor-thesis/thesis/chapters/3_3-testing.md

   them and having the option to update only specific guidelines.
 - Keeping a revision history of all data that is presented to users.
-The expert emphasized the need for this by explaining the scenario of receiving a complaint about data of a specific day.
+The expert emphasized the need for this by explaining the scenario of receiving a complaint about data from a specific day.
 - Implementing staging and reviewing phases into the administration of
   \glspl{annotation}.
-This would allow for staged data to be reviewed by other curators before making it onto the live application where users can access it.
+This would allow for staged data to be reviewed by other curators before making it onto the live application where it is presented to users.
 - Providing curators with a summary page of all data that will be presented to users.